noklesta/SublimeQuickFileCreator/README.md

 matching feature.

-Normally, in order to create a file or directory in ST2, you have to navigate to the parent directory in the side panel and right-click on it, or you open a new tab and save it using the operating system's save dialog (which may start in a directory completely unrelated to your project if you don't have any files already opened).
+Normally, in order to create a file or directory in ST2, you have to navigate to the parent directory in the side panel and right-click on it, or you can open a new tab and save it using the operating system's save dialog (which may start in a directory completely unrelated to your project if you don't have any files already opened).